 Negligence is an important legal term that is often used in personal injury cases.
 But what does it mean?
-At Kennedy, Johnson, Schwab & Roberge, L.L.C., we can help you understand how negligence and other legal concepts apply to your case.
+At Kennedy, Johnson, Schwab & Roberge, P.C., we can help you understand how negligence and other legal concepts apply to your case.

 Located in New Haven, Connecticut, our attorneys offer clear advice about personal injury cases.
 We are experienced trial attorneys who have handled a broad spectrum of injury cases successfully.
 Using our knowledge and skill, we help our clients develop effective legal strategies to achieve the best possible results in personal injury cases.

 A man drank too much at a party and started a fight.
 In the chaos that erupted, a woman was pushed down.
 She shattered her arm.
-Kennedy, Johnson, Schwab & Roberge, L.L.C., represented her and held the negligent man accountable for the injury.
+Kennedy, Johnson, Schwab & Roberge, P.C., represented her and held the negligent man accountable for the injury.

 Negligence is the failure to use ordinary care — either by doing something or by failing to do something.
 There are many ways that negligence causes personal injuries.
 Drivers fail to use proper care when operating motor vehicles.
 Store owners fail to use proper care when they don’t protect their customers from known harms.
 Dog owners fail to use proper care when they don’t control their pets.